ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 ## How to manage your Deploy Now static project

-Deploy Now follows the approach to prefill configuration files based on the inputs from the project creation wizard, which can be later on edited by the user directly via their repository.

 ### Adapting build steps

 Build steps are executed automatically based on GitHub Actions.
 Build logs can be viewed directly in GitHub Actions.
 Build commands, the publish directory and the build environment variables can be adapted in `.github/workflows/deploy-now.yaml`.
 [Learn more](/docs/github-actions-customization/)